Kudzmat/Python-beginner-workshop/instructions.md

 ```
 The version shown may be different from 3.8.6 -- it should match the version you installed.

-**NOTE:** If you're on Windows and you get an error message that `python3` wasn't found, try using `python` (without the `3`) and check if it still might be a version of Python that is {{ book.py_min_version }} or higher.
+**NOTE:** If you're on Windows and you get an error message that `python3` wasn't found, try using `python` (without the `3`) and check if it still might be a version of Python that is 3.6 or higher.
 If that doesn't work either, you may open a new command prompt and try again; this happens if you use a command prompt left open from before the Python installation.

 ----

-If you have any doubts, or if something went wrong and you have no idea what to do next, please ask your coach!
-Sometimes things don't go smoothly and it's better to ask for help from someone with more experience.